hotschedules/workshops/6-agent-applications.md

     * Handlers are modules which we will write in order to call when things happen.
 They usually perform one main task each.
 * lib/services
     * Services are modules of code which we will write with  the intention of exporting various functions for related functionality.
 These can be simple or complex.
+    * they are also used to supply functioality that is exposed by the agent, such as registering with the platform, etc.
 * lib/sources
     * Sources are for managing sources of data which are for incoming data, or things that we may wish to watch for changes.